 6 credits: Participants will receive full UofL credit.

-It does not include the following: individual spending money, meals, textbooks, passport fees, fee for Brazilian Visa ($160.00), health insurance, immunizations and some optional excursions.
+It does not include the following: individual spending money, meals, textbooks, passport fees, fee for Brazilian Visa ($160.00 + 72.00 processing fee), health insurance, immunizations and some optional excursions.

 The College of Arts and Sciences will offer scholarships.
 Program participants are encouraged to apply for all available scholarships such as the Richard & Constance Lewis Scholar Awards, The Modern Languages Fund, the International Center Scholarship & others.
 Most applications become available in the Fall semester.

 Completed application with a $100 deposit (applied to the program’s total cost) due by Monday February 1, 2016.
 NOTE: We are still accepting applications.

 The balance of fees are due as follows: NOTE: The way students pay fees will change.
 Details forthcoming.